 Food for Thought

-If you're anything like me, you have a better time jumping out of a plane than you do giving your order at the drive thru.
+If you're anything like me, you have a better time jumping out of a plane than giving your order at the drive-thru.
 Social interactions are just. not. my. thing.

 But modeling is fun!
 If you don't mind the camera, I recommend giving it a shot.
-You don't need a certain look, weight, hair color or anything, don't believe the nonsense.
-If you're up for the challenge if it means doing what you want to do, take the plunge!
-As someone who has a passion for art, I find it is an awesome way to express creativity and emotions, and it makes me feel beautiful.
+You don't need a certain look, weight, hair color, or anything, don't believe the nonsense.
+If you're up for the challenge, if it means doing what you want to do, take the plunge!
+As someone who has a passion for art, I find it an awesome way to express creativity and emotions, and it makes me feel beautiful.